cgvinny/vg_painter_utilities/README.md

 Contact me for any issue of feedback: cgvinny@adobe.com

 ## Installation
+Installation and details in this [https://youtu.be/KjRgUkQnXDk ](video) here

 1. Copy:the 'plugins' & 'modules' folders into the 'python' folder located here by default (please adapt: if your location is different)